Aliases for GNAT2 Gene

 GeneCards Summary for GNAT2 Gene

 GNAT2 (G Protein Subunit Alpha Transducin 2) is a Protein Coding gene.
 Diseases associated with GNAT2 include Achromatopsia 4 and Achromatopsia.
-Among its related pathways are DAG and IP3 signaling and Integrin Pathway.
+Among its related pathways are ERK Signaling and Signaling by GPCR.
 Gene Ontology (GO) annotations related to this gene include GTP binding and obsolete signal transducer activity.
 An important paralog of this gene is GNAT1.

 UniProtKB/Swiss-Prot Summary for GNAT2 Gene